Students of Maricopa Community Colleges retroactively earning associate degrees

 Tempe, AZ | Submitted by Ted Bland

-In one of the largest community college systems in the country, with almost a quarter of million students at ten colleges, a team is working in partnership with Arizona universities to ensure that students who earn them receive an associate degree.
+In one of the largest community college systems in the country, with approximately 200,000 students at ten colleges, a team is working in partnership with Arizona universities to ensure that students who earn them receive an associate degree.

 Thanks to a generous grant from the Helios Education Foundation, the Maricopa Community College District’s (MCCD) reverse transfer program has aligned with Arizona State University, Grand Canyon University, Northern Arizona University and University of Arizona to identify students who have transferred from MCCD to a university.
 The program allows them to track credits and award associate degrees to students who have completed the appropriate coursework.